 - The treatment of a fracture involves immobilisation and the general principle is that the joint above and the joint below the fracture should both be immobilised.

 - The usual technique is to apply a back slab, held in place by crepe bandages.
-A few days later the patient is seen in the fracture clinic, the part is often X-rayed to check that there has been no movement, and a full plaster is applied.
+A few days later the patient is seen in the fracture clinic, the part is often X-rayed to check that there has been no movement, and a full cast is applied.

 - The management of a fractured scaphoid is an exception that will be considered under that heading.